The Problem

 What We Have Found

-Hundreds of millions spent, no demonstrable return, whistleblowers silenced, and leaders who cannot explain what went wrong.
+Nearly £200 million in identifiable programme costs, no demonstrable return, whistleblowers silenced, and leaders who cannot explain what went wrong.
 The evidence comes from their own words, in public, on the record.

 The Scale of Failure